tiagomelo/jsonnet-config-scaling/README.md

 This repository demonstrates how to use [Jsonnet](https://jsonnet.org) to **scale Kubernetes configuration across multiple environments** in a maintainable, DRY, and extensible way.

-Instead of writing and maintaining separate YAML files for `dev`, `staging`, and `prod`, we use **modular Jsonnet templates** with mixins and per-environment overrides — and validate the result using Kubernetes schemas.
+Instead of writing and maintaining separate YAML files for `dev`, `staging`, and `prod`, we use **modular Jsonnet templates** with mixins and per-environment overrides — and validate the generated YAML against Kubernetes schemas.

 ---